google-research/google-research/kws_streaming/README.md

 # Streaming aware neural network models for keyword spotting(KWS) with tf.keras/TFLite
 ======================================================================================

-Neural Network(NN) model streaming is important for real time response, high accuracy and good user experience.
+Neural Network (NN) model streaming is important for real time response, high accuracy and good user experience.
 In this work we explore latency and accuracy of keyword spotting (KWS) models in the streaming and non streaming modes on mobile phone.

+## Overall design
-NN model conversion from non streaming mode (which is frequently used during training) to streaming one can require manual model rewriting.
+NN model conversion from non streaming mode (which is frequently used during training) to streaming can require manual model rewriting.
-We address it by designing a Keras based library which allows automatic conversion of non streaming models to streaming one with no or minimum efforts.
+We address this by designing a Keras based library which allows automatic conversion of non streaming models to streaming one with no or minimum efforts.
-We have several steps:
+We achieve this in several steps:

-1 Model training using non stream tf graph representation 2 Convert model to streaming and non streaming inference modes.
+1. Train model using non streaming TensorFlow (TF) graph representation.
+2. Convert model to streaming and non streaming inference modes.
-Conversion to streaming inference mode includes tf/Keras graph traversal and buffer insertion for the layers which have to be streamed.
+Conversion to streaming inference mode includes TF/Keras graph traversal and buffer insertion for the layers which have to be streamed.
-3 Convert Keras model to TFLite
+3. Convert Keras model to TensorFlow Lite (TFLite)
-4 Run TFLite inference on phone
+4. Run TFLite inference on phone.

-We build this library, so that speech feature extractor is also part of the model and part of the model conversion to inference mode with TFLite.
+We build this library with the speech feature extractor being a part of the model and also part of the model conversion to inference mode with TFLite.
-It allows to simplify model testing on mobile devices: developer just pass audio data into the model and receive classification results.
+It allows to simplify model testing on mobile devices: the developer can simply pass audio data into the model and receive classification results.

-We built streaming wrapper layers and streaming aware layers.
+We build streaming wrapper for layers and streaming aware layers.
-It allows us to design Keras models, train them and automatically convert to streaming mode.
+It allows us to design Keras models, train them and automatically convert them to streaming mode.
 By streaming we mean streaming inference, where model processing every 20ms of audio and return classification result.
-Non streaming means that model has to receive the whole sequence (1 sec) and then return classification result
+Non streaming means that model has to receive the whole sequence (1 sec) and then return classification result.

+## Inference
 KWS model in streaming mode is executed by steps:

-1 Receive sample(packet) of audio data from microphone 2 Feed these data into KWS model
+1. Receive sample(packet) of audio data from microphone
+2. Feed these data into KWS model
-3 Process these data and return detection output
+3. Process these data and return detection output
-4 Go to next inference iteration to step 1 above.
+4. Go to next inference iteration to step 1 above.
 Most of the layers are streamable by default for example activation layers: relu, sigmoid; or dense layer.
 These layers does not have any state.
 So we can call them stateless layers.

+### State management
 Where state is some buffer with data which is going to be reused in the next iteration of the inference.
 Examples of layers with states are LSTM, GRU.